ontola/argu-docs/src/voting.md

 Everyone can vote once.
 A vote is only counted if the e-mail address has been confirmed.

 As a user you can determine whether your votes are visible to others or not in your privacy settings.

+## Custom vote actions

+If you think `for`, `neutral` and `against` doesn't fit your usecase, you can create a Custom Vocabulary to set your own vote options.